Ironhead Special Tools

 There is a Harley-specific tool called an inner bearing puller.
 It's only function is to remove cam bushings.
 This tool has a part number (#96760-36) that seems to be obsolete, but the factory-designed tool is not really needed, because there are other ways to remove Sportster cam bushings.

-The method I chose to remove cam bushings was to employ tools that I already had.
-This included an electric angle grinder and a 24" slide hammer.
-You also need a solid workbench vise.
+Another method to remove cam bushings is with an electric angle grinder and a 24" slide hammer.
+You'll also need a solid workbench vise.

 Read: Remove and Install Ironhead Cam Bushings